 - A statistical report from Customs from the country of origin must show that duty has been paid at this country of export.

 - The original statistical report must be filed with Customs in Oman.

 - Permission is not required by the Ministry of Commerce for vehicle imports from GCC countries.

 - Import permit from the Ministry of Agriculture and Fisheries, Department of Animal Health

-- The import permit forms may be obtained from the Ministry through a local sponsor and must be submitted with a copy of the pet's rabies vaccination record and health certificate.
+- The import permit is online and must be submitted with a copy of the pet's rabies vaccination record and health certificate.

 - Vaccination against rabies is required no less than one month and no more than six months before the travel date.